Prag8855/aab/content/guides/germany-sign-fonts.md

 ---
 Title: What fonts do German signs use?
 Short_title: Fonts used on German signs
-Description: A list of typefaces that are commonly used in Germany.
+Description: A list of common typefaces in Germany.
 It includes fonts used by the BVG, the Deutsche Bahn and other German organisations.
 Date_created: 2020-01-20
 ---